flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180414-18-05-13-embassy-moving-jerusalem.md

     **Israel-America alliance; Israel is a U.S. ally.**
   card_citation: ''
 card_4:
-  card_text: "> _a\x1CWe are not taking a position on final status issues, including the specific boundaries of Israeli sovereignty in Jerusalem, nor on the resolution of contested borders.”_\n> \n> U.S. State Department's official statement on Jerusalem embassy opening, an attempt to leave room for negotiations that \\*could\\* bring peace or an territorial agreement between Israel & the West Bank."
+  card_text: "> _ax1CWe are not taking a position on final status issues, including the specific boundaries of Israeli sovereignty in Jerusalem, nor on the resolution of contested borders.”_n> n> U.S. State Department's official statement on Jerusalem embassy opening, an attempt to leave room for negotiations that *could* bring peace or an territorial agreement between Israel & the West Bank."
   card_citation: ''
 card_10:
   card_text: >-